Tathagata16/AI-Weather-Agent-Prototype-/basic.md

 # bugs:
+     major bugs->
-    this may have minor bugs(not responding json format all the time) slow response
+         not responding json format all the time)

+    minor bugs->
+        slow response